Frequently Asked Questions

 What do I need to bring?

-Honestly, not much!
-Providing you with an all-inclusive, elevated camping experience allows you to pack minimally.
-A suggested clothing and toiletries list is HERE.
+A suggested packing list is HERE.
 In addition to this list we invite you to bring the things that will personally elevate your experience, or whatever you never leave home without.
 Some things guest choose to bring are flip flops/slides for showers, bikes or scooters, and cellphones, tablets and chargers.
 Please don't forget your bonnet, sis!

 What should I NOT bring?

 Please, no glass whatsoever!
-We strictly prohibit glass at our sites for the safety of all guess, additionally many of the lake campgrounds we go to ask for no glass on the sand.
+We strictly prohibit glass at our sites for the safety of all guests.
+Additionally, many of the lake campgrounds we book, prohibit glass on the sand.

 Are there bathrooms and showers?